 It still felt like we were having an outdoorsy adventure, but think more “rustic” rather than “spending your entire night shivering in a sleeping blanket.”

 Because, get this – there’s no shivering.
-The Hobbit Holes are fully heated and they were so warm and cozy.
+The Glamping Burrows are fully heated and they were so warm and cozy.

-England’s best Hobbit Holes are undoubtedly part of the Quiet Site property on the banks of Ullswater Lake in the Lake District, one of the most beautiful places in England.
+England’s best Glamping Burrows are undoubtedly part of the Quiet Site property on the banks of Ullswater Lake in the Lake District, one of the most beautiful places in England.

-They’ve put a lot of energy and time into making their Hobbit Holes unique, comfortable, and occupying some of the best plots on site with views that will make you embrace your inner nature lover in no time.
+They’ve put a lot of energy and time into making their Glamping Burrows unique, comfortable, and occupying some of the best plots on site with views that will make you embrace your inner nature lover in no time.

 Even better, the Quiet Site is easily accessible off of the main highway that runs through the west side of England, which means you can be set up and enjoying the hikes and pubs in no time once you pull off the exit.

-To start, let’s talk about the actual Hobbit Holes themselves.
+To start, let’s talk about the actual Glamping Burrows themselves.

 You might be picturing a hole dug out in the ground that you worm your way into, but actually they are dug into the side of a hill and you won’t feel claustrophobic as they have wonderful sweeping views out front as well as a window in the back.